LukeFrankio/CiviWave-FEM/docs/spec.md

 [RefDocs/SPEC.md](../RefDocs/SPEC.md).
 Keep both documents in sync when the spec changes.

+## Implementation snapshot (2025-12-11)

+- YAML loader, mesh importer (Gmsh v4 ASCII), preprocessing (gradN, volumes, adjacency), and CPU matrix-free PCG + Newmark reference are implemented and exercised in the test suite.
+- Vulkan device + buffer + descriptor infrastructure is present; Slang shader compilation runs when `slangc` is available.
+Without `slangc`, stub SPIR-V is emitted so the build still succeeds (GPU execution disabled).
+- Instrumentation emits FrameLog YAML and RGP markers; optional Tracy integration is wired behind `ENABLE_TRACY`.
+- No CLI entry point is bundled yet; the library/tests (and optional viewer when `BUILD_UI=ON`) are the runnable targets.

 ## Scope Highlights

 - 3D linear elasticity with optional corotational support for moderate